Private Education

 • State Schools, Independent Schools, GCE Advanced Level Results and University Entrance

-Data on GCE Advanced Level results and on University entrance are available from the DfE, the HESA and individual universities respectively.
+Data on GCE Advanced Level results and on university entrance are available from the DfE, the HESA and individual universities respectively.
 These data are also carefully analysed in various reports from the Sutton Trust and from the Social Mobility Commission .
 On the basis of these sources one may draw the following conclusions which are discussed in more detail in my essay on Independent Schools and Social Class Differences and Educational Achievement.

-1. Approximately 7% of UK students and 15% of UK students aged 16-18 are educated in the Independent sector.
+1. Approximately 7% of all UK students and 15% of UK students aged 16-18 are educated in the Independent sector.

-2. In 2018/19 31% of Independent sector students gained 3 GCE Advanced level grades A*-A or better compared with 11.1% of State sector students.
+2. In 2022/23 - 32.6% of 40,020 Independent State School pupils [excluding Independent Special School pupils] gained 3 A*-A Advanced Level grades compared with 14.6% of 263, 580 State sector students.

-3. However because of the relative large number of state schools/colleges about 72% of students gaining 3GCE Advanced Level A*-A grades were State sector students compared with 28% from the Independent sector.
+3. However, because of the relative large number of state schools/colleges about 75% of all students gaining 3 GCE Advanced Level A*-A grades were State sector students compared with 25% from the Independent sector.

 4. Among both Independent sector schools/colleges and the State sector schools/colleges there are considerable variations in GCE Advanced Level results.